 Senior Securities.
 Senior securities may include any obligation or instrument issued by a fund evidencing indebtedness.
 The 1940 Act generally prohibits funds from issuing senior securities, although it does provide allowances for certain borrowings.
-In addition, Rule 18f-4 under the 1940 Act permits a fund to enter into derivatives transactions, notwithstanding the prohibitions and restrictions on the issuance of senior securities under the 1940 Act, provided that the fund complies with the conditions of Rule 18f-4.
+In addition, the Derivatives Rule permits a fund to enter into derivatives transactions, notwithstanding the prohibitions and restrictions on the issuance of senior securities under the 1940 Act, provided that the fund complies with the conditions of Rule 18f-4.